Rocky Carson

-Junior Years
+Junior years

 Carson played multiple sports as a boy, and was good at several: baseball, basketball and tennis.
 But he had a passion for racquetball.
-That passion led to Carson playing a lot of racquetball as a junior, and doing so quite successfully.
+That passion led to Carson playing a lot of racquetball as a junior, and doing so successfully.
 He won Boys' Singles in several age categories at the USA Racquetball Junior Olympics.
 Carson's first title was in U10 in 1990.
 In 1992, he began a streak of five consecutive titles with a win in U12, followed by two U14 wins in 1993 and 1994, and two wins in U16 in 1995 and 1996.
 Carson's final US junior title was a win in U18 in 1998.

 Carson won two US junior doubles titles in U18.
 He and Tyler Siggins won in 1997, and he won with Josh Tucker in 1998.

 Carson also successfully competed several times at the International Racquetball Federation (IRF) World Junior Championships.
 He won Boy's U16 Singles and Doubles (with Ryan Staten) in 1995.
-Then Carson won Boy's U18 Singles three consecutive years: 1996-1998, becoming the second boy to do so after Sudsy Monchik.
+Then Carson won Boy's U18 Singles three consecutive years: 1996–1998, becoming the second boy to do so after Sudsy Monchik.

 Carson attended Saddleback College, and he competed for that school at the 1998 USA Racquetball Intercollegiate Championships, winning the Men's #1 title.

-1998 to 2006 - Career begins
+1998 to 2006 – Career begins

 Carson played on Team USA for the first time at the 1998 Racquetball World Championships (Worlds) in Cochabamba, Bolivia, where he finished with a bronze medal in Men's Singles, and gold in the Men's Team event.

 Carson was a quarterfinalist at the USAR 1998 National Doubles Championships in October 1998 in Baltimore.
-He and James Mulcock lost to Doug Ganim and Dan Obremski - a two time World Championship team, 15-7, 5-15, 11-7.
-Ganim was complementary to Carson saying “We pretty much kept it away from Rocky, but when he got his racquet on it, he put it away about every time.”
+He and James Mulcock lost to Doug Ganim and Dan Obremski – a two time World Championship team, 15–7, 5–15, 11–7.
+Ganim was complementary to Carson saying "We pretty much kept it away from Rocky, but when he got his racquet on it, he put it away about every time."

-Carson began to play the International Racquetball Tour tournaments in the 1998-99 season.
-He'd played a few events in previous seasons - including the first US Open Racquetball Championships in 1996, when he lost to Michael Bronfeld in the Round of 32 - but in 98-99 he played most of the tournaments, and finished 11th on tour.
+Carson began to play the International Racquetball Tour tournaments in the 1998–99 season.
+He'd played a few events in previous seasons – including the first US Open Racquetball Championships in 1996, when he lost to Michael Bronfeld in the Round of 32 – but in 98-99 he played most of the tournaments, and finished 11th on tour.
 Carson reached a semi-final in that first season, when he lost to Sudsy Monchik in the semis in Rochester, New York.

-The following season, 1999-2000, Carson made the quarterfinals at the US Open for the first time, losing to Cliff Swain, 11-3, 11-8, 11-9.
-Carson's second semi-final happened in his second season in Las Vegas, when he lost to John Ellis, 11-6, 11-5, 10-12, 11-5.
+The following season, 1999–2000, Carson made the quarterfinals at the US Open for the first time, losing to Cliff Swain, 11–3, 11–8, 11–9.
+Carson's second semi-final happened in his second season in Las Vegas, when he lost to John Ellis, 11–6, 11–5, 10–12, 11–5.
 He played in seven events in all, and finished in the top 10 at the end of the season for the first time in 7th position.